-Irwin Family Helps Rescue 90K Animals As Australia Wildfires Continue, 24 Arrested For Deliberating Setting Blazes
+Irwin Family Helps Rescue 90K Animals As Australia Wildfires Continue, 24 Arrested For Deliberately Setting Blazes

 Props to them for doing that hard round the clockwork, it’s clear that they’re making an impact.

-Meanwhile, the police are working tirelessly to find the source of the blaze.

-24 Australians have been charged with deliberately setting fires among 183 facing legal action in the state.
+Meanwhile, the police are making arrests.
+24 Australians have been charged with deliberately setting fires and are among 183 facing legal action in the state.
 Additionally, authorities said another 53 people are facing legal action for not complying with the state’s fire ban and 47 people have faced legal action for discarding a lit cigarette or match on land, reports ABC News.

 Starting a bushfire intentionally and being reckless in causing its spread can result in up to 21 years in prison.